ChristianWulf/DyVis/README.md

 Compilation
 ---
-If you get an access restriction for a particular library, do the following with it:
+If you get an access restriction for a particular library in Eclipse, do the following with it:

 1. add the library
 2. put the library at the top of the "Order and Export" tab in the project's build path